AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 The main components are described here:

 * PolkaAirdrops GPT.
 This is the front-end component that implements the UI.
-It is leveraging the GPTs solution of OpenAI platform.
-OpenAI platform allows to design GPTs to automate the iteraction with users.
-Our users are defined as the projects or event managers that want to create a viral airdrop compaing on twitter, and also ambassadors and individuals that are posting tweets with the goal to propelling the project visibility.
+It is leveraging the GPT solution of the OpenAI platform.
+OpenAI platform allows to design of GPTs to automate the interaction with users.
+Our users are defined as the projects or event managers who want to create a viral airdrop campaign on Twitter, and also ambassadors and individuals who are posting tweets to propel the project's visibility.
 The benefit of using the open UI OpenAI platform is threefold:
   * Leverages 1 billion monthly active users in OpenAI GPTs.
-  * GPTs are supported in both mobile and desktop devices.
+  * GPTs are supported on both mobile and desktop devices.
-  * OpenAI is the fastest growing company in internet today.
+  * OpenAI is the fastest-growing company on the internet today.

-  Our PolkaAirdops GPT allows to interact with project managers to help launching their airdrop campaing seamlesly.
-Our GPT will guide project managers to define the NFT promtp to the project branding, and also define the required requirements for the twitter post analysis.
+  Our PolkaAirdops GPT allows you to interact with project managers to help launch their airdrop campaigns seamlessly.
+Our GPT will guide project managers to define the NFT prompt for the project branding and also define the required requirements for the Twitter post analysis.

 * PolkaAirdops Backend Server.
 This represents the core of the PolkaAirdrop platform.
-It is implemented enterely with Python.
+It is implemented entirely with Python.
 Its main functions are described below:
-  * It exposes an API so the GPT can interact with the backend service to create the airdrop campaing.
-In this process, the airdrop project specific prompt will be stored and encrypted in the public IPFS.
+  * It exposes an API so the GPT can interact with the backend service to create the airdrop campaign.
+In this process, the airdrop project-specific prompt will be stored and encrypted in the public IPFS.
-  * It uses the twitter public API to collect the ambassador tweets.
+  * It uses the Twitter public API to collect the ambassador tweets.
-  * It uses the propetary OpenAI GPT4 to perform the accurate sentiment analysis on the tweets and check that are related to the aridrop project.
+  * It uses the proprietary OpenAI GPT4 to perform accurate sentiment analysis on the tweets and checks that are related to the airdrop project.
   * It creates the unique NFT following the prompt instructions already set up by the airdrop project.
-For this sake, it will use the propetary OpenAI DALLE-3 API.
-This unique NFT will be stored in the IPFS using the python IPFS API where we updload the NFT and obtain back the IPFS URI to mint later the NFT using the project smart contract.
+For this sake, it will use the proprietary OpenAI DALLE-3 API.
+This unique NFT will be stored in the IPFS using the Python IPFS API where we upload the NFT and obtain back the IPFS URI to mint later the NFT using the project smart contract.
-  Below it is an example of the call to the DALLE-3 to generate a NFT:
+  Below is an example of the call to the DALLE-3 to generate an NFT:
       ```
         from openai import OpenAI
         client = OpenAI()